kshun1994/Rain/README.md

 - Allow for coding basic movement (walk, dashes, jump) as special/unique moves so you can cancel into/out of them (like Kaori dash from EFZ)

 # TODO
+- [ ] Need some way to easily identify Boxes and their subtypes within World
+- [ ] Fix the horrible mess that is the whole unique_ptr/shared_ptr conversions happening with SceneNode objects (like in Box detachment in CharState)
 - [ ] Both forward and back walks have transition-into animations; include those somehow into CharState::enter()
-- [ ] Add jumping - State-based system
+- [ ] Add jumping
 - [ ] Create an in-game logger to display things in World
 	- Create an Observer that monitors World entities for things to print to log
 - [ ] Fix charge input trigger so the charge has to be continuous
 - [ ] Expand settings state to allow joystick button binding
 	- Analog stick threshold/axis binding
 	- Make sure dpad inputs override analog stick inputs
-- [ ] Add state-based system to Characters
 - [ ] Device select state:
 	- List available input devices
 	- "Move" device left or right to claim 1P/2P